-Medical Alert divides its medical alert systems into two main categories: at home, for seniors who spend most of their time in their houses; and on the go, which is ideal for more active seniors that spend significant time outside of their homes.
+Medical Alert divides its medical alert systems into two categories: At Home, for seniors who spend most of their time in their houses, and On the Go, which is ideal for active seniors who spend significant time outside their homes.
+Here is an overview:

 1 in-home base unit